HabitRPG/habitica-chat-extension/README.md

 + Increased the Refresh Rate as required by staff
 # Version history

+### 2.2.8
++ Fix avatars not displaying bug
++ Fix click username to replay
++ Fix bug when copied messages included mentions as markdown urls
++ Add `Ctrl + Enter` short-cut to send message
++ Shrink padding for lists on chat messages

 ### 2.2.6
 + Modify Sanitization to not remove required functions
 + Added the option to hide system messages